sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 # 1 Requirements Overview
 ## 1.1 Functional requirements
-This section describes the SONiC requirements for Vxlan feature.
+This section describes the SONiC requirements for Vxlan feature primarily in the context of VNet.

 At a high level the following should be supported:

 Phase #1
 - Should be able to perform the role of Vxlan Tunnel End Point (VTEP)
-- VNet peering between customer VMs and Baremetal servers [VNet Requirements](https://github.com/lguohan/SAI/blob/vni/doc/SAI-Proposal-QinQ-VXLAN.md).
+- VNet peering between customer VMs and Baremetal servers [VNet Requirements](https://github.com/opencomputeproject/SAI/blob/master/doc/SAI-Proposal-QinQ-VXLAN.md).
 - Distributed Vxlan routing with Symmetric IRB model (RIOT)

 Phase #2